AdobeDocs/marketo.en/help/marketo/getting-started-2/implementing-a-new-marketo-engage-instance/where-to-start.md

 Welcome to your new Adobe Marketo Engage instance!
 Get ready to streamline, automate, and measure marketing tasks and workflows with powerful marketing automation capabilities.

 In this "Implementing a New Marketo Engage Instance" guide, learn the best practices for seamlessly implementing your instance to ensure long-term hygiene and operational efficiency.
 Each checklist provides valuable steps for you to keep track of your configuration progress.
-Use the downloadable checklists to document your work along the way for future instance audits and onboarding.
+Use the downloadable checklists to document your work along the way for future instance audits and user onboarding.

 ## Best Practice Checklists For Your New Marketo Engage Instance {#best-practice-checklists-new-instance}